FDA advisors reject MDMA therapy for PTSD, amid concerns over research

 “Of note there were no suicidal behaviors or attempts reported in the MDMA group,” she said.

 That point is particularly contentious because of recent allegations that certain adverse events were not reported.
-A petition filed with the FDA calling for the advisory meeting outlined these concerns and others, citing an unnamed former employee of the drug company.
+The petition calling for the advisory meeting outlined these concerns and others, citing an unnamed former employee of the drug company.

 There is already a well-documented case of two therapists in the Phase 2 trials with a participant who said they engaged in inappropriate contact with her while she was under the influence of MDMA.
 The videos of the two therapists in bed with the participant were eventually made public by a podcast.